vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

    configured its bandwidth too.
 You can use secs, ms and us.
 Default:
    50ms.

-.. cfgcmd:: set traffic-policy network-emulator <policy-name> packet-corruption
+.. cfgcmd:: set qos policy network-emulator <policy-name> corruption
    <percent>

    Use this command to emulate noise in a Network Emulator policy.
 Set